- I am an instructor with PSEO students in my class. Will I be required to undergo a background check and complete training?

 Yes.
 The U of M Training Hub allows guest access.
 Non-University organizations may also use this link.
 The program will send a confirmation of completion to a supervisor if the user clicks through the end of the program.

 - I want to use a release or waiver for the minors in my program.
 What form should I use?

-There are several options available in the U of M Contracts Library, under Other Agreements, Waivers & Releases.
-If you do not find one that fits your program, please contact the Office of General Counsel at 612-624-4100 or email@example.com.
+Use “Release and Waiver: Safety of Minors”, OGC-SC250, available in the U of M Contracts Library, under Other Agreements, Waivers & Releases.
+If you think you need something different for your program please contact the Office of the General Counsel at 612-624-4100 or [email protected].

 - I use volunteers in my program, both adults and minors.
 Is there a document we should use to formalize their role?